tmr4/T41Debug/README.md

 ## Limitations

-Debug messages associated with a debug window are discarded if you close the window.
-Ideally, they should be displayed again in the server window.
+Commands entered in the debug window are currently not sent to the T41, but only displayed in the Server window.